Does Medicare Cover Visiting Angels?

 Original Medicare covers care that’s deemed medically necessary by an approved plan physician.
 The program doesn’t typically pay for long-term care services and supports, such as those provided by Visiting Angels, because they're considered custodial rather than medical.

-However, some Medicare Advantage plans offer additional benefits and may cover certain in-home services provided by Visiting Angels, such as bathing, grooming and oral care.
+However, some Medicare Advantage (Medicare Part C) plans offer additional benefits, may may include cover certain in-home services provided by Visiting Angels, such as bathing, grooming and oral care.
 These MA policies, which are administered through Medicare-approved private insurers, differ by plan and carrier.
-A company representative can provide details about coverage, restrictions, out-of-pocket costs and authorization requirements.

 Is Visiting Angels Covered by Medicaid?